(214) 390-7947 (Overseas Callers)

 First, you need to buy a local SIM card and then purchase an Internet data pack, which remains valid for a certain time period, in order to access and use the Internet.

-Is Internet available everywhere?
+Is the Internet available everywhere?

 Yes, there are Internet services where you will be doing all of your volunteer work in Tanzania.